epccs/Gravimetric/readme.md

 ## AVR toolchain

 This board uses the AVR toolchain.
-I use the one from Microchip on Debian, Ubuntu,  Raspbian, Windows with WSL.
+I use the one from Microchip that has been packaged for Debian (it is also on Ubuntu, Raspbian, and Windows with WSL).
 With the toolchain installed, the AVR application can compile localy.

 The frequently used files for this board are in the /lib folder.
 Each example application has its files and a Makefile in a separate folder.
 The toolchain is also available as packages.